Chloroplast: Structure

 In land plants, chloroplasts are generally lens-shaped, 3–10 μm in diameter and 1–3 μm thick.
-Corn seedling chloroplasts are ≈20 µm3 in volume.
+Corn seedling chloroplasts are ≈20 μm3 in volume.
 Greater diversity in chloroplast shapes exists among the algae, which often contain a single chloroplast that can be shaped like a net (e.g., Oedogonium), a cup (e.g., Chlamydomonas), a ribbon-like spiral around the edges of the cell (e.g., Spirogyra), or slightly twisted bands at the cell edges (e.g., Sirogonium).
 Some algae have two chloroplasts in each cell; they are star-shaped in Zygnema, or may follow the shape of half the cell in order Desmidiales.
 In some algae, the chloroplast takes up most of the cell, with pockets for the nucleus and other organelles, for example, some species of Chlorella have a cup-shaped chloroplast that occupies much of the cell.

 All chloroplasts have at least three membrane systems—the outer chloroplast membrane, the inner chloroplast membrane, and the thylakoid system.
+The two innermost lipid-bilayer membranes that surround all chloroplasts correspond to the outer and inner membranes of the ancestral cyanobacterium's gram negative cell wall, and not the phagosomal membrane from the host, which was probably lost.
 Chloroplasts that are the product of secondary endosymbiosis may have additional membranes surrounding these three.
 Inside the outer and inner chloroplast membranes is the chloroplast stroma, a semi-gel-like fluid that makes up much of a chloroplast's volume, and in which the thylakoid system floats.

 There are some common misconceptions about the outer and inner chloroplast membranes.
 The fact that chloroplasts are surrounded by a double membrane is often cited as evidence that they are the descendants of endosymbiotic cyanobacteria.
 This is often interpreted as meaning the outer chloroplast membrane is the product of the host's cell membrane infolding to form a vesicle to surround the ancestral cyanobacterium—which is not true—both chloroplast membranes are homologous to the cyanobacterium's original double membranes.

 The chloroplast double membrane is also often compared to the mitochondrial double membrane.
 This is not a valid comparison—the inner mitochondria membrane is used to run proton pumps and carry out oxidative phosphorylation across to generate ATP energy.
-The only chloroplast structure that can considered analogous to it is the internal thylakoid system.
+The only chloroplast structure that can be considered analogous to it is the internal thylakoid system.
 Even so, in terms of "in-out", the direction of chloroplast H^{+} ion flow is in the opposite direction compared to oxidative phosphorylation in mitochondria.
 In addition, in terms of function, the inner chloroplast membrane, which regulates metabolite passage and synthesizes some materials, has no counterpart in the mitochondrion.